eclipse/imagen/docs/guide/programming-environ/index.md

 ## 3.5 Basic ImageN API Classes

-JAI consists of several classes grouped into five packages:
+ImageN consists of several classes grouped into five packages:

--   `javax.media.jai` - contains the \"core\" ImageN interfaces and
+-   `org.eclipse.imagen` - contains the \"core\" ImageN interfaces and
     classes

--   `javax.media.jai.iterator` - contains special iterator interfaces
+-   `org.eclipse.imagen.iterator` - contains special iterator interfaces
     and classes, which are useful for writing extension operations

--   `javax.media.jai.operator` - contains classes that describe all of
+-   `org.eclipse.imagen.operator` - contains classes that describe all of
     the image operators

--   `javax.media.jai.widget` - contains interfaces and classes for
+-   `org.eclipse.imagen.widget` - contains interfaces and classes for
     creating simple image canvases and scrolling windows for image display